The big question … How much mortgage deposit do I need?

-So you’ve decided to purchase your next property and you’ve spent ages looking at mortgage schemes and the different lenders, but the first thing you should work out is how much deposit you can afford or save up.
-Obviously the more you can save up the better which means you’re more likely to be accepted by a mortgage lender plus your repayments will be lower.
+So you’ve decided to purchase your next property and you’ve spent ages looking at mortgage schemes and the different lenders.
+The first thing you should work out is how much deposit you can afford or save up.
+Obviously the more you can save up the better.
+This means you’re more likely to be accepted by a mortgage lender plus your repayments will be lower.

 - 5% Deposit = £15,000